 I salute the SASOL fundis.
 I salute the SASOL Board.
 I salute the SASOL management staff.
 Leaving the SASOL Chair is good for the institution and me.
-To hang on is to deny the Kamba age-grade/set rules and their ethics.

-Three consultants, Peter van Dongen, Eric Nissen Petersen and I created SASOL in 1990 since KIDP refused to make water central in its program.
-Our recommendations led to the sacking of Jaap van der Zee, KIDP manager then.
+To hang on is to deny the Kamba ageset rules and their ethics.
+Three consultants, Peter van Dongen, Eric Nissen Petersen and I created SASOL in 1990.
+We were mad that KIDP refused to make water central in its program.
+Jaap van der Zee, KIDP manager then, was sacked for commissioning and defending the consultancies.
 He joined SASOL and ran it until 1992.
 Eric left before the first Board met.

-Peter, Jaap and I floundered for two years.
+Peter, Jaap and I floundered for two years..
 Schools were in with some donors.
 We started a schools' program.
 There was drought; we started feeding schools and Baidoa!
-School feeding was limited by water availability; we built school wells and water tanks.
+School feeding was limited by water availability; we did school wells and water tanks.
 Teachers and the community raided the water!
 However, we overturned the Classen doctrine, that wells were impossible in basement areas!
 It had reigned since 1950.
 The wells were successful.
-Schools were supposed to be gateways to changing parents and household incomes by introducing simsim into the farming system.
+Schools were supposed to be gateways to changing parents and household incomes by introducing simsim into the farming systems.
 25 people were hired for this.
 Five others were in Nairobi.
+We had simsim commercial ambitions.
 When Jaap left, confronted with a huge payroll, unreliable staff and simsim extension failure, we fired 28 staff members, closed the up market office/house in Nairobi and sold assets of somebody who had looted us.
-We retained Sam and British to begin to struggle with the water platform since wells did not produce enough community water and are extractive.
+We retained Sam and British to begin to struggle with the water platform since wells did not produce enough community water and they are extractive.
 The two had an old bicycle and one house for office and residence!
 Then we got some NGO money to start dams in Kiindu catchment.
 Lack of transport forced us there!
-This led to dam mobilization policy by sublocations for community inclusion and cost control.
+It also led to dam mobilization by sublocations for inclusion and cost control.
 Typically communities finance close to half of the dam's cost.